Effectiveness of Area-to-Value Legends and Grid Lines in Contiguous Area Cartograms

 In the last part of the experiment, we asked the participants to rate the aesthetics and effectiveness of the three features (i.e., legend, grid lines, and selectable legend with grid lines) on a 5-point Likert scale using the phrase pairs listed at the end of Section~\ref{sec:procedure_and_design}.
-In Fig.~\ref{fig:attitude_results}, we show the mean ratings for each of the seven phrase pairs and for each feature.
+In Fig.~\ref{fig:attitude_results}, we show the mean ratings for each phrase pair and for each feature.
 The legend feature received the lowest mean rating among the three features for six out of seven phrase pairs (mean of all seven phrase pairs: 2.80).
 The selectable legend with grid lines had the highest mean rating (mean of all seven phrase pairs: 4.31).

 In free-response style questions at the end of the experiment, participants described their strategies under different treatment conditions.
 For the no-features treatment, all 44 participants entered an answer that can be construed as a strategy in a broad sense.
 21 participants wrote that they had first estimated the proportion of the total area that had been occupied by the administrative unit or zone mentioned in the question.
 They then multiplied this proportion with the total value of the mapping variable stated below the legend.
-However, a few participants wrote that they were unable to perform the tasks without access to the features; 4 participants described their approach as ``guessing,'' and 4 more participants described the task as ``difficult'' or ``next to impossible.''
+However, 3 participants wrote that they were unable to perform the tasks without access to the features; 4 participants described their approach as ``guessing,'' and 4 more participants described the task as ``difficult'' or ``next to impossible.''

 For the static-legend-only treatment, 43 out of 44 participants described a strategy.
 Two different strategies were indicated most frequently.